Instagram Trends to Watch for in 2020

 Influencer Game is Still Strong

-Influencers on Instagram are still a big deal– so we think it’s going to continue like that for a while.
-The app places more power in them with the influencer’s growth already going strong.
+Influencers on Instagram are still a big deal– so we think it’s going to continue to be so for a while.
+The app places more power in them with the influencers’ growth already going strong.
 And followers flooding influencer DMs with “where would you get that?’’ on their OOTDs.
 Instagram recently announced that they are pushing out an influencer shopping option.

-In order to make purchase, users rely on and trust influencers to figure out the multitude of market products and services and provide endorsement.
+To make a purchase, users rely on and trust influencers to figure out the many market products and services and provide endorsement.
 Instagram allows influencers to tag products to encourage users to jump straight into brand product accounts.

 Many influencers may have as few as 100 followers, but brands have continued to value partnerships with them as getting their message across this way is now considered more authentic.
 They draw more attention and respond to comments and mentions are more prospective.
 In fact, these influencers have origins in niches that are hard to reach.
 Therefore, you will broaden your advertising reach by working with them.